Mars-81/DS_Utils/README.md

     GetPlayerIdFromName(Name: string): number?

 ### ReturnData
-Returns specified data type from a key, and returns nill on error.
+Returns specified data type from a key, when specifying "All" it returns 2 values but only one for "Value" or "Metadata" type, and returns nill on error.
 It caches data with the key if caching is configured.

     ReturnData(DataStore: Config.DataStoreConfig?, Key: string | number, Type: "Value" | "Metadata" | "All"): (any?, any?)